Palm Royale

 Palm Royale is a period comedy-drama television series created by Abe Sylvia.
 It is based on 2018 novel Mr. & Mrs. American Pie by Juliet McDaniel.
 The series premiered on March 20, 2024, on Apple TV+.
-In June 2024, it was renewed for a second season, which premiered on November 12, 2025.
+The second season premiered on November 12, 2025.
+In March 2026, the series was cancelled after its second season.

 Premise

 Set in 1969, outsider Maxine Dellacorte-Simmons (Kristen Wiig) strives to attain a place in the high society of Palm Beach, Florida, through the town's most exclusive country club, the Palm Royale, in the process learning what she will and won't do to achieve this.